 Perhaps the *most* fatal blow to your full-time travel lifestyle will be forgetting to enjoy it.

 Full-time travel is as great as it looks: adventure, passport stamps, new experiences.
 But it has equally intense challenges.
-When you’ve missed another significant milestone back home, or are locked up in a hotel room finishing a deadline for a project that you hate, you might start growing tired of it.
+When you’ve missed another significant milestone back home, or are locked up in a hotel room finishing a deadline for a project that you hate, you will start growing tired of it at some point.

 Full-time travel is much more than just hopping from mountaintop to mountaintop.
 How you feel every day matters a lot more than you have feel at the continental highlights.